tomitribe/microprofile-jcache/setup/README.md

 Run the local Docker Registry:
 - docker run -d -p 5000:5000 --restart=always --name docker-repo -v `pwd`/certs:/certs -e REGISTRY_HTTP_TLS_CERTIFICATE=/certs/docker-repo.crt -e REGISTRY_HTTP_TLS_KEY=/certs/docker-repo.key registry:2

 - The self signed certificates need to be added to the PI's so Docker can downloads images from the local Docker Registry.
+They also need to be added to the local Docker Registry host.
+For Macs, the easiest way is to add the address (docker-repo:5000), in the Mac Docker Daemon / Preferences / Daemon / Insecure Registries.

 ## Setup PI's
 Run the following Ansible playbooks in order: